A Surprising Choice for an Eco-Holiday – Germany…

 Image by Wolfgang Staudt via Flickr

-For a taste of Germany’s unspoilt rural landscapes visit a national park.
+For a taste of Germany’s unspoiled rural landscapes visit a national park.
 There are 14 of them, each displaying outstanding natural beauty.
 Together they illustrate the country’s immense diversity.

 Nearby towns were built by princes after silver deposits were found.
 Half-timbered houses and castles such as Wernigerode, complete with fairy-tale turrets, abound.
 From Wernigerode you can take the Harzer Schmalspurbahnen, Europe’s largest narrow-gauge steam railway, to the former East German listening post at the summit of the Brocken.